mattbator/ts2019/buckets/buckets.rst

 Uploading Multiple Files to Buckets with Python ...............................................

-From the *initials*-**Linux-ToolsVM**, run the following to create 100 1KB files to be used as sample data for uploading:
+From the *Initials*\ **-Linux-ToolsVM**, run the following to create 100 1KB files to be used as sample data for uploading:

 .. code-block:: bash